 15. Easterseals Board Chairman Rick Davidson, who is also the President and CEO of Century 21 Real Estate, successfully climbed the tallest peak in Europe, Mt.
 Ebrus, and raised more than $42,000 to support Easterseals' mission to help children and adults with disabilities reach their fullest potential.

-16. Our very own Col. David Sutherland, chair of Easterseals Dixon Center, was chosen to be a regular Huffington Post blogger.
+16. Col. David Sutherland, chair of the Dixon Center, was chosen to be a regular Huffington Post blogger.
 Keep an eye out for more of his military-themed posts in 2015.

 17. Easterseals, along with the Dole Foundation, partnered with Hallmark on a week-long series of segments on military caregiving on the popular Home & Family show.

-18. Starbucks, HBO and Chase, recognized Easterseals Dixon Center while saluting U.S. veterans and their families through the Concert for Valor.
+18. Starbucks, HBO and Chase, recognized Easterseals while saluting U.S. veterans and their families through the Concert for Valor.